rock-core/rock-and-syskit/source/syskit_basics/composition.html.md

 However, the cartesian position feedback is not directly provided by the Gazebo model.
 Fortunately, the `control/orogen/robot_frames` project provides components to do the joint-to-cartesian conversion.

+**COMMENT** Here I missed that I was needed to install the robot_frames package.
+I thought that the "same way" was what was explained in the following instructions

 Let's add it to our workspace [in the same way we added `control/orogen/cart_ctrl_wdls`](#add_package), import it in the composition